 Note: You cannot edit or refine a model that Intelligent Structure Discovery creates automatically.
-To edit and refine a model, create, edit, and export it in Cloud Data Integration.
+You can only edit a model that you create in Cloud Data Integration.

 The following image shows the process by which Intelligent Structure Discovery deciphers the underlying patterns of data and creates a model of the data patterns: